 The Department has coordinated with Empire State Development and New York’s land grant university system to convene the New York Food Supply Working Group, in accordance with chapter 24 of the laws of 2021.
 In the spring of 2021, the Working Group solicited public comment during an open comment session on improving the resiliency and self-reliance of the state’s farm and food supply and the related supply chain logistics.
 Comments will be used in a report that will define recommendations and make other observations relating to New York State’s food supply resiliency and self-reliance.

-Pursuant to legislation passed by the New York State Assembly and Senate and approved by Governor Cuomo, the New York Food Supply Working Group will prepare a report on improving the resiliency and self-reliance of the state’s farm and food supply.
+Pursuant to legislation passed by the New York State Assembly and Senate and approved by Former Governor Cuomo, the New York Food Supply Working Group will prepare a report on improving the resiliency and self-reliance of the state’s farm and food supply.
 This report will consider supply chain logistics to address food shortages, food waste and the inability to get New York farm goods to markets that occurred as a result of the COVID-19 pandemic.
 The goal of this effort and the report is to define recommendations and make other observations relating to New York State’s food supply resiliency and self-reliance.
 The report is due on December 1, 2021.

 In preparation of the report, the following issues shall be considered:

 - The need to strengthen the resiliency and self-reliance of the state’s farm and food supply and related supply chain logistics, to prevent food shortages and food waste, and to overcome hurdles involved in getting farm products to markets and consumers,